tash-g/BLKI_diel/README.md

 - **2_prepare_attendance_data.R** Converts colony visitation data above into a time series for ACF analysis.
 - **3_statistical_analysis.R** Code and functions to carry out all statistical analyses in the manuscript.
 - **3b_statistic_analysis-randomised-GAM.R** Randomly samples attendance data and fits to a GAM examining the predictive power of sun elevation angle on activity levels.
 Includes code to run the randomisation on a high-throughput system such as _Condor_.
+- **4_individual-LombScargle_periodograms.R** Code and to construct and analyse individual periods by constructing periodograms.
 - **BLKI_functions.R** Contains custom functions to run each of the above scripts.
 Must be run for the scripts to work effectively.

 ## Data inputs